 YWiC Outreach shares and promotes highly impactful curriculum that spans across elementary, middle, & high school plus college outreach.
 YWiC serves small and large groups of students and join in large-scale outreach efforts to attract more students to computer science related activities.
 Since its inception, YWiC has directly impacted over 18,000 students.
 We began in the summer of 2006 as part of the National Science Foundation’s Broadening Participation in Computing Initiative.

 CS Outreach provides year-round educational activities using hands-on experiences in beginning coding and object-oriented programming.
 The Outreach Team hosts visitors to NMSU for one-hour workshops, including over 60 workshops each year, to both young women and men, in grades 4 – 12.
 We talk about computing careers, college majors, and how students can get involved with computer science activities.

 Computer Science Summer Camps

 NMSU Department of Computer Science Summer Camps are fun, exciting, challenging, and hands-on!
-Camps will run June 6–July 1 and July 11–29; we will offer a morning camp for beginners and an afternoon for camp alumna who are more advanced.
+Camps will run during the summer in June and July; we will offer half-day sessions for newcomers and other half-day sessions for alumnae who are more advanced and have participated in past CS activities.
 Options will include middle school camps for girls, high school camps for young women, and a two-week co-gender high school camp.

 NMSU CS camps are tailored to achieve four major goals: